 The business is too small.
-How many owners looking to sell have been told "there just not enough here."
-It's hard to hear, but changing that may be more about you, and how you engage the world around you.
+How many owners looking to sell have been told “there is not enough here for someone to buy.”
+It’s hard to hear, but changing that may be more about you, and how you engage the world around you.
 Tenaya (T.J.)
-Tison reminds us that to change our small business we need to "get out there."
+Tison reminds us that to change our small business we need to “get out there.”
 We love to share great stuff we find online.
 Reprinted with permission.

 2 years ago I was living in obscurity in Western Wisconsin, running my little business helping businesses grow.
 I kept plodding along, but knew deep down that there had to be more to this wide world of business than my minuscule snapshot of the marketplace.

 Sure, I read articles of current success stories and books from the business greats, but they all pale in comparison to the real, live people who are out there every day, just like you: doing their best to get it done the best way they know how.

 Today my world has been opened to people in continents that I have never set foot on, people I never knew existed, and I have learned more in the past 2 years than any degree could’ve ever taught me.